Tornevall/tornelib-php-database/README.md

 ## To-Do

-Exceptions to transfer to the exception handler.
+Exceptions to transfer to the exception handler (eventually), on implementation.

 	const DRIVER_TYPE_MYSQLD_NOT_EXIST = 5000;
 	const DRIVER_TYPE_MYSQLI_NOT_EXIST = 5001;